-The Knox Housing Assistance Program is open to income-qualified city and county renters where one or more individuals in the home have experienced one of the following adverse financial impacts due directly, or indirectly, to the COVID-19 pandemic:
+The Knox Housing Assistance Program is a joint City of Knoxville/Knox County initiative aiding renters adversely affected by the COVID-19 pandemic.
+The program is open to income-qualified city and county renters where one or more individuals in the home have experienced one of the following adverse financial impacts due directly, or indirectly, to the COVID-19 pandemic:

 Rent and utility assistance are both available through the program.
 As a tenant you may apply for rent and utility assistance within the same application or you may apply for either type of assistance individually.
-As a landlord, you may apply on behalf of your tenant, for rent arrearages and late fees owed for their unit.
+As a landlord, you may apply for multiple tenants through a single application.

 Renter households are eligible to receive assistance for up to 12 months of rent and utility assistance.
 Households at highest risk of experiencing housing instability, may be eligible for future rent payments based on the availability of funding.

 Applications will be accepted until all funds have been reserved.
 Households at or below 50% of the adjusted median income for Knox County or those where one or more household members have been unemployed for the 90 days prior to the date of their application will receive priority funding.

 The City of Knoxville, Knox County, and local nonprofit agencies are working together to standup the Knox Housing Assistance Program.
 Additional housing stability services will be added to the program soon.